grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Captain Shakes is here, though wet.
 How did you find us?"

 "Fuckin' Cassandra of course!
-She managed to pick Shake's shitty little sinking craft out from all the noise of the sub with the ram going down, and then she navigated us down with fucking dead-on precision until we were under you.
+She managed to pick Shake's shitty little sinking craft out from all the noise of the _Grackle_ going down, and then she navigated us down with fucking dead-on precision until we were under you.
 Just in the fucking nick too!
 Our batteries flat-lined just after we picked you up.
 We're rising on a gentle ballast blow right now."

 "The pursuing sub?"